sjspielman/alignment_filtering/scripts/README.txt

 		parsefubar.py and parsepaml.py used to collect positively selected sites at a posterior probability cutoff of 0.9.
 Generates TPR, FPR, etc sweepfubar.py and sweeppaml.py used to cycle over posterior probability cutoffs 0-100 and generate TPR, FPR, etc. Useful for ROC analysis and relationship between TPR/FPR and posterior probability. parsing_fxns.py contains functions used through the parsing python scripts.
-Doesn't run on its own, just functions.
+Doesn't run on its own, just functions. countGaps.py counts the number of (surprise!) gaps in alignments.

 selection_inference/
 	Basic scripts for conducting PAML (codeml.ctl) and FUBAR (autoFUBAR.bf) inferences.